Yukon Trails

 The Trans Canada Trail

-The Trans Canada Trail is a multi-use trail that connects Canada from coast to coast to coast.
+The Trans Canada Trail is a multi-use trail that connects Canadians from coast to coast to coast.
 It is made up of hundreds of individual trails linked together to form the world’s longest recreational trail, stretching over 24,000 km and passing through all 13 provinces and territories.
 The Yukon is home to approximately 1,600 km of the Trans Canada Trail.
 For more information on the Trans Canada Trail and the trails that make up the Yukon portion of it, please visit our Trans Canada Trail page at www.ksa.yk.ca/trails/trans-canada-trail.

 Bonneville Lakes Loop